oneapi-src/oneDAL/README.md

 Intel(R) oneAPI Data Analytics Library is an extenstion of Intel(R) Data Analytics Acceleration Library (Intel(R) DAAL).

 This repository contains branches corresponding to both oneAPI and classical versions of the library.
-We encourage you to use oneDAL which is located under the master branch.
-If you want the gold quality library, use classical Intel(R) DAAL.
+We encourage you to use oneDAL located under the master branch.
+If you want the gold quality library, use classical Intel(R) DAAL from the [rls/daal-2020-rls](https://github.com/intel/daal/tree/rls/daal-2020-rls) branch.

 Visit [oneDAL home page](https://software.intel.com/en-us/oneapi/onedal) for more information.

 ## Documentation

-Browse [oneDAL documentation](http://intel.github.io/daal/) on GitHub or refer to the complete list of classical Intel(R) DAAL features and documentation are available at the official [Intel(R) DAAL website](https://software.intel.com/en-us/daal).
+Browse [oneDAL documentation](http://intel.github.io/daal/) on GitHub* or refer to the complete list of classical Intel(R) DAAL features on the official [Intel(R) DAAL website](https://software.intel.com/en-us/daal).

 ## Installation